bitwarden/help/_articles/directory-connector/directory-sync.md

 Directory sync is only available to enterprise organizations.
 {% endnote %}

-## bitwarden Directory Connector Tool
+## Bitwarden Directory Connector Tool

-The bitwarden Directory Connector is a windows-based console application (CLI) that allows you to keep your bitwarden organization and user directory in sync.
+The Bitwarden Directory Connector is a windows-based console application (CLI) that allows you to keep your bitwarden organization and user directory in sync.
 Directory Connector can be run on-demand manually as well as automatically in the background on an configured interval through the use of the included windows service.
 The tool provides a console-based UI in addition to a full array of command line arguments.

 You can install and run Directory Connector on the server that hosts your directory, an administrator's machine, or any other windows-based device than can access the directory.